dotnet/csharplang/proposals/dictionary-expressions.md

 ### Answered question 1

 Can a dictionary type value be created without using a key_value_pair_element?
-For example are the following legal:
+For example, are the following legal?

 ```c#
 Dictionary<string, int> d1 = [existingKvp];